 These are the type you hold with your hand to place them upright on the lawn, and then step on to push the tines down into the soil to aerate.

-On the good side, manual aerators are pretty much cheap and easy to use, so you can have one for lighter aeration lawn maintenance.
+On a brighter note, manual aerators are pretty much cheap and easy to use, so you can have one for lighter aeration lawn maintenance.

 Mower wheel spikes

-You’ll not find these ones common, but they exist.
-They are accessories added to the wheel of self-propelled lawn mower so that you can aerate the core of your lawn while mowing.
+You’ll not find these ones easily in the market, but they do exist.
+They are accessories added to the wheel of a self-propelled lawn mower so you can aerate the core of your lawn while mowing.

 The downside of these spikes is that they are small and may not really make deep holes.
-A lawn that is badly compacted, wheel tines may not be able decompact it properly.
+For a lawn that is badly compacted, wheel tines may not be able to fix compaction issues properly.

 Push spike aerator

 Push aerators are circular just like lawn rollers except that they have spikes all over them.
-As you push them, the spikes make holes in the lawn, decompacting the core.
+As you push them, the spikes make holes in the lawn, uncompacting the core.

 This is my favorite one that I have been using mostly these days.